ErickRosete/tacorl/README.md

  ```

 ## :trophy: Evaluation
-To run our experiments evaluation on the calvin environment you can use the following script
+To run our evaluation on the calvin environment you can use the following script
 ```bash
 python scripts/evaluate.py evaluation=tacorl_easy module_path="PATH_MODEL_TO_EVAL"
  ```